n0bra1n3r/cinterop/README.md

 ...
 ```

-`cglfw` here is a "namespace type" in Nim that is not visible in C++.
+`cglfw` here serves as a namespace that is not visible in C++.
+The `cgen` pragma
-The `cgen` pragma tells the compiler how `cglfw.field` and `CGLFW.FIELD` should
+tells the compiler how `cglfw.GetMouseButton(self.window, button)` should be
-be generated and has the same semantics as Nim's [`importcpp`](https://nim-lang.org/docs/manual.html#implementation-specific-pragmas-importcpp-pragma)
+generated and has the same semantics as Nim's `importcpp` pragma.
-pragma.

 ## Installing

-Thanks to @mantielero for adding initial support for nimble; the package can be
+Thanks to @mantielero for adding initial support for nimble!
+The package can be
 installed by following the nimble instructions [here](https://github.com/nim-lang/nimble#nimble-install).

 ## Usage

 Typical usage is to import `cinterop/decls` in modules that declare C/C++ types,
-and import `cinterop/exprs` to make use of them in other modules.
+and to import those modules along with `cinterop/exprs` to make use of them in
+other modules.

 ## Contributing

 This project is maintained during my free time, and serves as a tool for a game
 engine I am writing after work hours.
-Contributions are welcome, and will
+Contributions are welcome, and I will
 merge them immediately if they serve to keep the project robust, simple, and
 maintainable.

-Cheers and happy coding! 🍺
+**Cheers and happy coding!** 🍺